SuzuSuzu-HaruHaru/league-standings/README.md

 Although these terms are borrowed from soccer for simplicity, the underlying principles apply to other sports as well, with only minor changes to the terminology (e.g., a team may consist of just one person in single-player sports).

 Standings are easy to compute when all teams have earned a different number of points, as these are by definition the primary criterion for determining the final position in the table.
-Tiebreakers, however, come into play when teams finish with an equal number of points: these are what truly gives life to the package, so feel free to check the [Sorting options](#sorting-options) section below to explore the customization options available for selecting tiebreakers, determining their application order, and handling other nuances associated with them.
+Tiebreakers, however, come into play when teams finish with an equal number of points: these are what truly gives life to the package, so feel free to check the [Tiebreakers and sorting options](#tiebreakers-and-sorting-options) section below to explore the customization options available for selecting tiebreakers, determining their application order, and handling other nuances associated with them.

 ## Installation